Azure/azure-sphere-gallery/RS485Driver/README.md

 ## Example

-Once every 3 seconds, the high-level application sends a message to the RS-485 driver to request in turn:
+Once every second, the high-level application sends a message to the RS-485 driver to request in turn:

 - a baudrate change
 - a temperature reading